 The methods presented were developed for data with known genotype phase, which appears e.g. in data from case-parent triads.
-The methods will also work well when phase can be inferred with little uncertainty, which can be the case for very tightly linked loci.
-If phase is not known, it must be inferred, and the uncertainty should then be taken care of in the estimation procedure, as discussed e.g. by Thomas et al. (2003).
+The methods will also work well when the phase can be inferred with little uncertainty.
+If the phase must be inferred, the uncertainty must be handled in the estimation procedure, as discussed e.g. by Thomas et al. (2003).
 This could be accomplished by treating haplotypes as unobserved data which is updated in the MCMC procedure.
 For genotypes where phase cannot be unambiguously resolved, the unobserved haplotypes can alternate between the possible states, or at least between these with an estimated frequency above a minimal threshold.
-If the possible haplotype pairs are found in a pre-analysis, together with an estimated probability for each of the states, these probabilities can be used when phase is updated in the MCMC algorithm, see e.g. Morris (2005), where this is done in a clustering algorithm.
+If the possible haplotype pairs are found in a pre-analysis, together with an estimated probability for each of the states, these probabilities can be used when the phase is updated in the MCMC algorithm, see e.g. Morris (2005), where this is done in a clustering algorithm.